College of Natural Sciences and Mathematics

 Randy recently competed in Discovery’s first-ever shark series, #SharkAcademy, during #SharkWeek2021 on discovery+.
 The docu-series followed eight men and women who competed to secure a crew spot on #sharkscientist Dr. Riley Elliott’s next great shark diving expedition.
 Randy was the top competitor and won the coveted crew spot!

-If you'd like to be featured or have a suggestion of someone else who should be, contact us at NSM@utoledo.edu.
+If you'd like to be featured in our NSM Alumni News or have a suggestion of someone else who should be, please contact us at NSM@utoledo.edu.

 Departmental Alumni Spotlights: